elight/rb-skypemac/README.markdown

 Migrated to github due to popular request.

-As of now, the test suite is *not* running cleanly!
-You have been warned!
+***As of 8/1/11, the test suite is *not* running cleanly!
+Apparently, this is because the outdated AppleScript API no longer supports interrogating for user attributes or for group lookups***

 README for rb-skypemac
 ======================